 - 1/2 cup pomegranate juice

 - 3 1/2 fluid ounces lemon juice juice from about 3 lemons

-- 1 pound pitted cherries any kind will do, but I used Rainier cherries
+- 1 pound fresh cherries any kind will do, but I use Rainier cherries

 - In a medium-sized saucepan over medium-high heat, add everything except the cherries.

 - Reduce the heat and simmer until the sugar has dissolved, stirring periodically.

 - Simmer on low heat for 10 minutes or until the syrup has a bit of a cherry flavor.
 (Yes, tasting is part of the recipe.
 This is the rough part. :)) You don't want to cook the cherries - you just want to bring out some of their flavor.

 - Remove the pan from the heat and transfer the entire contents to a bowl (so it doesn't continue cooking).